-- Not Started: Educators plan to implement this Action in the future. - In Progress: Educators have commenced implementing the Action. - Completed: The Action has been implemented. - No Longer Required: The Action is no longer appropriate or possible to be implemented in the care environment. - 3.
+- Not Started: The service plans to implement this Action in the future. - In Progress: The service has commenced implementing the Action. - Completed: The Action has been implemented. - No Longer Required: The Action is no longer appropriate or possible to be implemented. - 3.
 Complete the Action fields using the guiding information outlined on the previous pages.
 Up to two Actions can be planned for each Strategy.
 If additional Actions are required, please copy and paste additional Action and Progress Notes Sections into the template.